Indiradonthi/FireCracker/README.md

 # FireCracker - Diabetic Risk Predictor

-In this project we are trying to predict Diabetic based on Risk Factors of females of age 21 and above.We use Kaggle Database.
+In this project we are trying to predict Diabetic based on Risk Factors of females of age 21 and above.
+We are using data from https://www.kaggle.com/mathchi/diabetes-data-set.

 ## Team Members